 Abstract

 Sierra Nevada mountain range (southern Spain) hosts a high number of endemic plant species, being one of the most important biodiversity hotspots in the Mediterranean basin.
-The high mountain meadows ecosystems (“borreguiles”) harbor a large number of endemic and threatened plant species.
-In this datapaper we describe a dataset of the flora inhabiting this threated ecosystem in this mediterranean mountain.
-The dataset includes occurrences data of flora collected in those ecosystems in two periods: 1988-1990 and 2009-2013.
-A total of 11005 records of occurrences belonging to 20 orders, 29 families 52 genera were collected.
+The high-mountain meadow ecosystems (borreguiles) harbour a large number of endemic and threatened plant species.
+In this data paper, we describe a dataset of the flora inhabiting this threatened ecosystem in this Mediterranean mountain.
+The dataset includes occurrence data for flora collected in those ecosystems in two periods: 1988-1990 and 2009-2013.
+A total of 11,005 records of occurrences belonging to 20 orders, 29 families 52 genera were collected.
 73 taxa were recorded with 29 threatened taxa.
-We also included data of cover-abundance and phenology attributes for the records.
-The dataset is included in the Sierra Nevada Global Change Observatory (OBSNEV), a long-term research project designed to compile socio-ecological information on the major ecosystem types in order to identify the impacts of global change in this area.
+We also included data of cover abundance and phenology attributes for the records.
+The dataset is included in the Sierra Nevada Global-Change Observatory (OBSNEV), a long-term research project designed to compile socio-ecological information on the major ecosystem types in order to identify the impacts of global change in this area.

 Keywords